-The Authority accepts SKM's conclusion that the expenditure is prudent and efficient.
+For the Draft Report, the Authority accepted SKM's conclusion that the expenditure is prudent and efficient.
+The Authority proposes no change to this recommendation.

-Item 2: Palmtree Ck 900mm - Refurbishment of guard valve
+Item 2: Palm Tree Creek 900mm - Refurbishment of guard valve

 SunWater proposed to refurbish the guard valve at a total cost of \$25,000 in 2012-13.